NASA-AMMOS/common-workflow-service/README.md

 # Num of workers to start.
 1 is the minimum.
 NUM_WORKERS=1

 # Default value is 1.
-Maximum is 20.
-Specifies the number of days until the
+Specifies the number of days (int) until the
 # abandoned workers in the cws_workers database table are cleaned out.
 WORKER_ABANDONED_DAYS=1